 “It was the best of times, it was the worst of times” said Charles Dickens.
 Actually he only wrote it.
 Dirk Bogarde, my favorite Sidney Carton, said it with eyes shining in the dark.
 Words reduced to threads at the edge of a frayed cliche.
 Being able to hold thoughts in my hand for a while as they dribble down the length of my fingers, to land drip sandcastle upright as words on paper.
 It took forever to learn, but I have no regrets.
 If only words could cure the world as easily as pull the wool over our eyes.
 If widdershins could disperse oil spills or brillig or gyre could hoist a lance to run neatly through the heart of hate.
 That kind of thing.
 Words for the worst of times.

 My mother once said that one of Martha Graham’s dancers was awful to her husband and little boy, but when one saw her on stage none of that mattered any more.
-My teenage psyche salted that one away as ammunition for the future.

-Originally this was going to be a plaintive piece about my mother, life with a parent whose art was in many ways more important to her than her children, something like the childhood she herself had experienced as the daughter of the composer Mary Howe.
-Years on the memories don’t have the power they used to, because along with having a fairly self-absorbed modern dancer mother, I’ve come to appreciate an artist mother who painted zoo animals, including a never-forgotten giraffe, all over our Colorado Springs bathroom walls.
+Originally this was going to be a piece about life with a parent whose art was in many ways more important to her than her children, something like the childhood she herself had experienced as the daughter of the composer Mary Howe.
+Years on the memories don’t have the power they used to, because along with having a self-absorbed modern dancer mother, I’ve come to appreciate an artist mother who painted zoo animals, including a never-forgotten giraffe, all over our Colorado Springs bathroom walls.

 I had a mother who continued to learn and grow and create well into her eighties, who regained a love life in her sixties after a long drought, meeting a wonderful man who was her partner for almost twenty years, who took photos while she sketched, and was her personal “sag wagon” driver on the many Cross Minnesota Bike Rides she did.
 I had a mother who morphed from a modern dance teacher and choreographer into a fitness visionary and advocate for home-bound seniors in the Twin Cities.
 I had a mother who loved me, but couldn’t always show it.